Cthulhu2/webchat/README.md

 Tested with Tomcat.v8.0.27.

 # ToDo
-- Migrate project on Gradle.
+- Migrate project to Gradle.